thenexthub/Codira/docs/proposals/archive/UnifiedFunctionSyntax.rst

 Initializers
 ------------
-Objective-C ``init`` methods correspond to initializers in Swift.
-Swift splits the selector name after the ``init``.
+Objective-C ``init`` methods correspond to initializers in Codira.
+Codira splits the selector name after the ``init``.
 For example, ``NSView``'s ``initWithFrame:`` method becomes the initializer::

   init(withFrame: NSRect)